Mathnerd314/stroscot/docs/Commentary/Meta.rst

 World domination
 ----------------

-Long term, Stroscot aims to replace all the programming languages in use today.
+Stroscot aims to replace all the programming languages in use today.
 Mainly this involves improving FFI support and interoperability with C and C++.
 In particular we need to be able to parse headers and use data from them with Stroscot.
 Since headers include code we need to be able to fully compile C/C++, so that Stroscot is the sole compiler and all of its global optimizations can be used (`zig cc <https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html>`__ is an example of how this works).
-No language I know of has developed decent two-way linkage - you can export specific C-style constructs back to C, but C can't use any of the more advanced features.
+The linkage is asymmetric - you can export specific C-style constructs back to C, but C can't use functions that depend on more advanced features.

 Once the C/C++ implementation is stable enough for production use, focus will shift to developing automated conversion tools for other languages like Python and Java, so that the surface syntax can be changed to Stroscot's.
 And yes, this is the `E-E-E strategy <https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish>`__, but Stroscot is open source so it's all OK.

-Standardization doesn't seem necessary, a popular language builds its own standard.
+Standardization doesn't seem necessary, a popular language builds its own standard and Python, the world's most popular language as of `July 2022 <https://www.tiobe.com/tiobe-index/>`__, has `never been <https://stackoverflow.com/questions/1535702/python-not-a-standardized-language>`__ formally standardized.
 But there needs to be an open-source cross-platform implementation, with a committee process for changes to build consensus and ensure stability.
-Another alternative is to freeze Stroscot after release and design a new best language every 3-5 years
+Another alternative is to freeze Stroscot after release and design a new best language every 3-5 years.

 .. _inspiring-projects: